Long-term investment strategies

 History is on the side of investors with a long-term stock investment strategy.

 Be patient and stay invested.
 Markets tend to bounce back from downturns, typically with a healthy revival.
-An Ameriprise financial advisor can help you define and create a strategy to give you the best chance for long-term success.
+An Ameriprise financial advisor will help you define and create a strategy to help you work toward long-term success.

 Our advisors know that trust is a matter of work, not words.